unbxd/search-JS-library/docs/configurations/BannerConfig.md

 ```
 ### Scenarios
 {: .no_toc }
-For additional information on custom scenarios, please refer to the [section](#usecases) on use cases located below.
+For additional information on custom scenarios, please refer to the [use cases section](#usecases) located below.

 ---